 I am qualified to tutor all levels of algebra and calculus because I use these subjects in my studies on a daily basis.
 I have gone far beyond high school level in both subjects; taking classes like multi-variable calculus and abstract linear algebra.
 When I was in high school, I got the highest possible grade (5) on the AP Calculus AB exam, and I was awarded the department of mathematics award given to only one student in my graduating class.
 I graduated salutatorian.
 I am young and fresh out of college so I can relate to your student and the material is fresh in my mind!
 I am very outgoing and like to make my sessions as fun and enjoyable as possible.

-Virginia Tech - Bachelors, Industrial and Systems Engineering
+Undergraduate Degree: Virginia Polytechnic Institute and State University - Bachelors, Industrial and Systems Engineering

 What is your teaching philosophy?

 I like to cater my sessions to each individual.
 I know that math can be really scary, so I try to look at it from the particular student's point of view and then frame it in a way that shows them that math is actually very logical and sometimes really cool!
 After getting the correct solution to something, the student can feel accomplished and confident enough to try more.